Yearning for some small town all-American charm? New England has some of the most beautiful small towns in the United States.

 I’m a born/bred/educated New England girl, with a lifelong obsession with this rugged and historic area of the US.
 I’ve put together a list of what I think are the 25 best and prettiest towns in New England, state by state.

-25 Best and Prettiest Small Towns and Villages in New England
+25 Best and Most Beautiful Towns and Villages in New England

-Let's hit the road and virtually tour the most quaint and picturesque towns in New England.
-We'll travel from north to south, starting in Maine and ending in Connecticut.
+Let’s hit the road and virtually tour the most quaint and picturesque towns in New England, for you New England bucket list.
+We’ll travel from north to south, starting in Maine and ending in Connecticut.